This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 If you have limited space, a fire pit tabletop works wonders.
 They sit nicely on the top of a patio table and occupy little space.
 The tabletop pits are lightweight and portable.
 Most of the top pits are cost-effective and easy to maintain.

 Due to their small sizes, they are not fit to use as grilling zones.
 However, it is easy to use and can fit anywhere without taking too much space.

-The fire columns are familiar with users who prefer elegance.
+The fire columns are familiar to users who prefer elegance.
 They are small and space-saving.
 You can place it anywhere and get even warmth from your sitting place.
 The fire columns are tall and feature a thinner design.

 Another notable feature on the fire columns is the side stone, which holds it together.
 This is also aesthetic, and it beautifies your patio.

-4. Types of fuel
+4. Types of Fuel